A lively downtown street at sunset with outdoor dining and people walking along the sidewalk, lined with historic brick buildings and trees.

 16. They Embrace Tradeoffs Openly

-What These Downtowns Have in Common
+What These Downtowns Actually Have in Common

 None of these traits are dramatic.
-They do not rely on a single project, leader, or funding source.
-They are built through consistent choices that reinforce one another.
-Success looks boring before it looks impressive.
+None depend on a single project, a particular leader, or an unusual funding source.

 The Takeaway